 Paying Down Consumer Debt

 Credit utilization—the amount of your available credit that you are currently using—makes up a large part of your credit score.
 If you have a $1,800 balance on a credit card with a $2,000 limit, your score will likely be lower than someone with a $200 on the same card.
 Paying down your credit card balances reduces your credit utilization ratio, improving your score immediately.
+It also ultimately reduces the chances of your being visited by a bailiff about whom you can find more information by a click here.

 Getting a Secured Credit Card